jungledre/euler/README.md

-euler
+Project Euler Solutions
 =====

-Solutions for Project Euler.
+Here are my solutions for the <a href="https://projecteuler.net/problems">Project Euler Problems</a> in multiple languages.